Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_basics.rst

 **An example of using the method :js:func:`toCycle` from `httl.spi.methods.CollectionMethod`**

-Output of the list of products with cyclically changing colors of rows from a set of `colors`:
+Output of the product list with cyclically changing colors of rows from a set of `colors`:

 .. code-block:: html